AamuApp/aamu-blog/content/posts/introduction-to-aamu-app/index.md

 So, what is Aamu.app anyway?
 ----------------------------

-It’s a business/productivity tool.
+It’s a productivity tool.
 But you knew that already.
 So, let’s get a little deeper.

 The plan is to have everything, that a company might need for its most important, daily productivity/office tasks, in a single package.
 Along that there should be collaboration integrated throughout that package.
 The user interface should be unified throughout.
 And of course everything should be easy to use.